 Galungan is a sacred ceremony that gives spiritual strength to be able to distinguish between life force coming from adharma and which budhi atma is the voice of truth (dharma).
 It also gives the ability to discern giant orientation and orientation of God .
 It must be realized that life is happy or emo life has the ability to master the giant orientation.

 Perang Pandan is specific to Tenganan village only.
-The word " perang pandan" is a two words noun in Indonesian language, This war dance in Tenganan village is called " makare-karean " This event is carried out during the ceremony of the temple called " Ngusaba " It is strange because this kind of ceremony is also known by the rest of Balinese,
+The word " perang pandan" is a two words noun in Indonesian language, This war dance in Tenganan village is called " makare-karean " This event of perang pandan is carried out during the ceremony of the temple called " Ngusaba " It is strange because this kind of ceremony is also known by the rest of Balinese.

-Balinese Wedding is unforgettable momentum for the human being where the procession is followed by Hindu rituals, custom regulation and the perfect day based on Balinese Hindu Calendar.
-A marriage couple will use the beautiful uniforms during the procession.
+Balinese Wedding in Bali Islands is unforgettable momentum for the human being where the procession is followed by local Hindu rituals, custom regulation and the perfect day based on Balinese Hindu Calendar.
 A couple's marriage will not be acknowledged in the society if it is carried out without a traditional sacred ceremony

 The name ogoh-ogoh is taken from Balinese “ogah-ogah” which means something which is shaken.
 Ogoh-ogoh is made in form of Bhuta Kala or evil spirits and creatures who like to disturb human’s life.
 Bhuta Kala is usually symbolized as a giant creature / Rakshasa with scary and ferocious appearance, also often symbolized in other forms such as mythological creature like Garuda, dragon etc.

-Ngaben or Cremation Ceremony is the ritual performed in Bali islands by Balinese people to send the deceased to the next life.
+Ngaben or Cremation Ceremony is the ritual performed by Balinese people to send the deceased to the next life.
 The body of the deceased will be placed as if sleeping, and the family will continue to treat the deceased as sleeping.
-No tears are shed, because the deceased is only temporarily not present and will reincarnate or find his final rest in Moksha (freeing from the reincarnation and death cycle).
+No tears are shed, because the deceased is only temporarily not present and will reincarnate or find his final rest in Moksha (freeing from the reincarnation).